sithmel/occamsrazor.js/README.rst

     var is_ten = occamsrazor.validator().match(10);
     is_ten(10);

+It works for booleans and null in the same way.
 If you pass an array of strings it will match with an object containing all the attributes with those names::

     var has_width_and_height = occamsrazor.validator().match(['width', 'height']);